The Charles Wallace Pakistan Trust

 What are they?

-Charles Wallace Reserved Visiting Fellowships are funded by the Trust but offered by the CWPT’s UK partners, such as SOAS and Oxford University (see below).
+Charles Wallace Reserved Visiting Fellowships are funded by the Trust but offered by the CWPT’s UK partners, such as SOAS and Nottingham University (see below).
 The fellowships enable Pakistani academics and professionals to undertake short working visits to these institutions with the aim of broadening their professional knowledge, skills and contacts.
 The content of a fellowship normally takes the form of professional interaction, study and research.
 The duration of a fellowship varies from three weeks to a maximum of three months.
-An all-inclusive monthly stipend of £1,250 is offered by the Trust, together with return economy air fares, but there is no provision for course or bench fees.
+An all-inclusive monthly stipend of £1,450 is offered by the Trust, together with a contribution towards a return economy air fares and UK visa costs, but there is no provision for course or bench fees.

 Partner Institutions in the UK